-Human rights of individuals it seeks to protect.
+Some key sections 27,28, ad 29 of the Act runs counter to the Fundamental Human Rights provision of the constitution of the Federal Republic of Nigeria and other international conventions on human right such as the Universal Declaration of Human Right, International Convention on Civil Political Rights, African charter on Human and Peoples Right among others.
+It also use terms that are imprecise and ambiguous as earlier mentioned violating the Human rights of individuals it seeks to protect.
 The Act did not provide for any agency as the leader in terms of counter terrorism war thus the lack of synergy in the counter-terrorism war.
 It is because of the flaws of the 2011 Act that the National assembly (NASS) amended the Act in 2013.

-3.6Terrorism (Prevention) (Amendment) Act 2013
+3.6 Terrorism (Prevention) (Amendment) Act 2013

 The Terrorism (Prevention) Act 2011 as discussed in the preceding subtopic discloses a number of defects that warranted the NASS in 2013 to amend some provision of the Act to make it workable.
-The preamble of the 2013 Terrorism (Prevention) (Amendment) Act was to provide for an extra territorial application of the Act and strengthening of terrorist financing offences and for other related matters.
+The preamble of the 2013 Terrorism (Prevention) (Amendment) Act was to provide for an extra territorial application of the Act and strengthening of terrorist financing offences and for other related matters.189

 At the beginning of the amended Act, a new subsection (1) has been included to the existing s.1 which states that all 'acts of terrorism and terrorist financing is hereby prohibited'.
 Also inserted is a new subsection (2) this gives an elaborate definition and a number of offences that can be punished under the section.
 It went on to provide for death penalty as a maximum punishment for offenders.
-He amended Act the Office of the National Security Adviser (ONSA) will coordinate the agencies saddled with the fight against terrorism.
-The 2013 amendment provided for clear roles for the AGF, NSA and the law enforcement agencies carrying out Counter Terrorism.
+190In the amended Act the Office of the National Security Adviser (ONSA) will coordinate the agencies saddled with the fight against terrorism.
+191The 2013 amendment provided for clear roles for the AGF, NSA and the law enforcement agencies carrying out Counter Terrorism.
+192